farm/corda-docs/content/en/docs/corda-os/4.7/tut-two-party-contract.md

 From the above example, you can see that `Contract` expresses its constraints through a `verify` function that takes a transaction as input,
 and:
-* Throws an `IllegalArgumentException` if it rejects the transaction proposal
+* Throws an `IllegalArgumentException` if it rejects the transaction proposal.
-* Returns silently if it accepts the transaction proposal
+* Returns silently if it accepts the transaction proposal.

 {{< note >}}
-As mentioned in the [Writing the state](hello-world-state.md) tutorial, this is Corda source code and is therefore written in Kotlin.
+As mentioned in the [Writing the state](hello-world-state.md) tutorial, the above is Corda source code and is therefore written in Kotlin.
 {{< /note >}}

 ## Controlling IOU evolution